 Dr. Jamin Pelkey is Associate Professor in the Department of Languages, Literatures and Cultures and a core member of the Ryerson-York graduate program in Communication & Culture.
-He joined the department in 2013 following five years of university lecturing in British Columbia and more than a decade of field experience in the eastern hemisphere--including China, Thailand and Australia.
+He joined the department in 2013 following five years of university lecturing in British Columbia and more than a decade of field experience in China, Thailand, and Australia.
 Dr. Pelkey holds a PhD in Linguistics from La Trobe University, Melbourne, funded in full and awarded with merit in 2009.
 His areas of specialization include philosophy of language, embodied cognition, Tibeto-Burman linguistics, historical linguistics, C. S. Peirce, and semiotics.
-He is an award winning teacher and researcher with two federal grants, including “Steps to a Grammar of Embodied Symmetry” (SSHRC-IDG #430-2015-01226), two Dean's Awards—for teaching (2015) and research (2018)—the Mouton d’Or Award for best article in Semiotica (2017) and the Ryerson University Early Research Career Excellence Award (2018).
+He is an award winning teacher and researcher with two federal grants, including “Steps to a Grammar of Embodied Symmetry” (SSHRC-IDG #430-2015-01226), two Dean's Awards—for teaching (2015) and research (2018)—the Mouton d’Or Award for best article in Semiotica (2017), and the Ryerson University Early Research Career Excellence Award (2018).
 He is currently editing Bloomsbury Semiotics, a major reference work in four volumes.